ColumbiaMSAE3111F14/Team1/Assignment5/README.md

 Comments on Animations
 ----------------------
-For T = 10J it takes ~230,000 iterations to reach equilibrium for T = 0.1J it takes ~270,000 iterations to reach eqiulibrium This is as expected because the higher temperature makes it less likely for a spin to flip to an unfavorable value according to the Boltzmann probability which depends on the value of k*T.
+For T = 10J it takes ~230,000 iterations to reach equilibrium

+For T = 0.1J it takes ~270,000 iterations to reach eqiulibrium

+This is as expected because the higher temperature makes it less likely for a spin to flip to an unfavorable value according to the Boltzmann probability which depends on the value of k*T.